dndworld/dndworld.github.io/faq/rulings.md

 Divinely Favoured, Feat
 ```
 ==- **Monk: Unarmored Defense**
-**Description:** If you already have the Unarmored Defense feature, you can't gain it again from another class.
+**Description:** If you already have the Unarmored Defense feature, you can't gain it again from another class.<br>
 **Changes:** If you have acquired the Unarmored Defense feature from two different classes, you get to choose which Unarmored Defense you benefit from.<br>
 **Link to discussion:** [!badge icon="/images/discord-mark-blue.svg" variant="info" text="Discord"](https://discord.com/channels/512870694883950598/513452707617570828/838636813710393385)
 ```yaml **Tags**
 Class/Classfeat: Barbarian, Monk, Unarmored Defense, Multiclass
 ```
 ==- **Sorcerer—Wild Magic: Chaos Features**
-**Description:** Cohort of Chaos' "Chaotic Flare" feature as well as the Wild Magic sorcerer's "Wild Magic Surge," "Tides of Chaos," and  "Controlled Chaos" features.
+**Description:** Cohort of Chaos' "Chaotic Flare" feature as well as the Wild Magic sorcerer's "Wild Magic Surge," "Tides of Chaos," and  "Controlled Chaos" features.<br>
 **Changes:** Chaotic Flares and Wild Magic rolls can only cause damage to other creatures within the confines of the arena or while a DM is supervising the interaction.
 If a Chaotic Flare of Wild Magic Surge would deal damage outside of these circumstances, the player may choose to either reroll the effect or ignore the roll entirely.<br>
 **Link to discussion:** [!badge icon="/images/discord-mark-blue.svg" variant="info" text="Discord"](https://discord.com/channels/512870694883950598/1237261298493034506/1237435142629228615)
 ```yaml **Tags**